 There are many old live recordings on which you can hear hear the fatter sound as soon as he switches to the neck position.
 For some reason Knopfler did not play the neck pick-up often on the first two albums – much less than he did on stage.
 The only song with the neck pick-up seems to be Single Handed Sailor from Communique, and in fact this seems to be the FS-1.

 On the following video I am demonstrating the sound difference between the DiMarzio FS-1 and a normal Fender pick-up.
 Note that the guitar used here with the FS-1 has a rosewood fingerboard and for this reason sounds darker anyway than the other with a maple neck, but the difference between the pick-ups is still easy to spot.
 You will find some licks from Once Upon a Time in the West and from Single Handed Sailor on this video.

-Finally, here is a video that shows Mark Knopfler on stage in 1978 where he plays the FS-1 on Sultans of Swing : note the sound difference between the standard pick-ups 1 & 2 and the FS-1 in the neck position which he plays on the guitar solo (starting at 2:11, the video is edited, no final solo).
+Finally, here is a video that shows Mark Knopfler on stage in 1978 where he plays the FS-1 on Sultans of Swing : note the sound difference between the standard pick-ups 1 & 2 and the FS-1 in the neck position which he plays on the guitar solo (starting at 3:37, final solo at 5:07).

 The DiMarzio FS-1 is still available, unfortunately most shops don’t have it on stock because it is not much requested.